 Fire risk is often a concern that is raised by our donors.
-It is a potential risk which we are insured against, however in our 17 year planting history we have only incurred one major fire on our sites and the results where surprising.
+It is a potential risk which we take measures to prevent, and, in our 17 year planting history, we have only incurred one major fire on our sites and the results where surprising.
 The 2017 monitoring reports show that the sites are once again thriving.

 Our 2010 planting projects in South Australia’s Eden Valley (North East of Springton) revegetated two adjoining sites covering a combined area of 22 hectares, which were previously used for grazing.
 The sites are situated in a moderate rainfall area which is used as a watershed catchment area.

 The initial planting took place in 2010, in collaboration with Trees for Life – South Australia.
 This site was predominately direct seeded, focussing on linking the remaining strands of vegetation, and buffering the existing dominant vegetation of Blue Gum (Eucalyptus leucoxylon) and Peppermint Box (Eucalyptus odorata) grassy woodland with River Red Gum (Eucalyptus camaldulensis) lowland.

 Species planted on site:

 On Friday January 17th 2014 a bushfire swept through Eden Valley engulfing 85% of the property – with the exception of the home and sheds.